Förnyalund

 Förnyalund (FNL), written by the party as FörNyaLund, is a local political party in Lund, Sweden.
 The party was formed in January 2014 by opponents of the tramway being planned in Lund at the time.
 FNL was part of the governing coalition in the municipal council of Lund in the 2018-2022 term.

 Policy

 Förnyalund has mainly profiled itself in urban planning and cultural environment issues and also works against the use of arable land for development.
 FNL has also been prominent in issues surrounding development in Lunds town centre.
 The party has expressed opposition against a proposed conference centre near the old court house and St. Peter's Priory.

 2018-2022 term

-The party received 6.37% of the votes in the 2014 municipal election and 8.57 % in the 2018 municipal election, advancing from four to six mandates.
-In the 2018-2022 term FNL was a part of the governing coalition, the so-called Lund Quintet, in the municipal council of Lund.
+The party received 6.37% of the votes in the 2014 municipal election and 8.57% in the 2018 municipal election; it advancing from four to six mandates.
+In the 2018-2022 term FNL, was a part of the governing coalition, the so-called Lund Quintet, in the municipal council of Lund.
 The party held the chairmanship of the Technical Committee (Tekniska nämnden) and the Culture and Recreation Committee (Kultur och fritidsnämnden), as well as the vice-chairmanship of the Construction Committee (Byggnadsnämnden).